carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 * Password: Your cluster password
 * Port: (leave blank to use the default port)

-Hit "Quickconnect" to connect!
+Hit "Quickconnect" to connect.
 You should see your remote files appear on the right hand side of the screen.
 You can drag-and-drop files between the left (local) and right (remote) sides of the screen to transfer files.